 - Ads for products and services

-- Articles that promote or mention essay writing services
+- Articles from writers promoting essay writing services

 - Articles focused on academia and student life

-We are an education-focused resource for writers.
-Posts we accept target an aspect of writing, publishing, marketing or promotion and offer fresh insight to our readers.
-That said, we favor articles on improving one’s writing craft, and especially those that are important topics many writers wrestle with but are not often discussed.
+We focus on articles that empower, educate, and help fiction writers improve their skills.
+Posts should target an aspect of writing, publishing, marketing, or promotion and offer fresh insight to our readers.
+That said, we favor articles on writing craft, especially topics writers wrestle with but are not often discussed.

 To find out if we’ve already covered your idea, you can do a search or browse previous blog posts by category.
-Both of these functions can be found in the right-hand sidebar of the home page.
+These functions can be found at the top or in the right-hand sidebar of any blog page.

 We’re looking for posts by writers and industry professional who wish to share their knowledge and experience.
 Rights remain with the guest poster as we don’t pay for material.
 We will also entertain reprints if the material is exceptional.

 The average post at Writers Helping Writers is 800-1000 words long.